blackburn32/What-is-Thy-Offering/README.md

 1. "Divine Favor" is the most valuable resource.
 It can be used to unlock new godly powers, and is used in the cost of some of the strongest descision options.
 2. "Faith" is the second most valuable resource.
 Faith is used as the player's end game score and is the hardest resource to increase.
 3. "Food" is next, as running out of food ends the player's game.
 Food changes frequently and acutely, it is the most changeable resource in the game.
-4. "Gold" is the least valuable resource, it is used frequently in the cost of different descision options.
-There is no consequence for running out of gold.
+4. "Relics" are the least valuable resource, they are used frequently in the cost of different descision options.
+There is no consequence for running out of relics.

 Resource exchanges will appear as two separate screens.
 The first screen shows the description of the exchange, and gives the player options about what exchange they'd like to perform.